Mostly Sunny, With A High Near 83

 Saturday

-Sunny, with a high near 84.
-Calm wind becoming north around 6 mph in the morning.
+Sunny, with a high near 83.
+Calm wind becoming north northwest 5 to 7 mph in the morning.

 Saturday Night

-Mostly clear, with a low around 55.
-North northeast wind 5 to 9 mph.
+Partly cloudy, with a low around 55.
+North wind 5 to 10 mph becoming east after midnight.

 Sunday